rafradek/sigsegv-mvm/README.md

 # How to build

-This extension requires gcc 13 to build
+This extension requires gcc 13 to build.
+For TF2, special modified hl2sdk-tf2 is used from https://github.com/TF2-DMB/hl2sdk-tf2

 On Ubuntu 24.04: